argonne-lcf/user-guides/docs/polaris/visualization/paraview.md

 # Paraview on Polaris

-NOTE: At this time, we only support client/server mode where the user must manually launch the server on Polaris.
+!!! note  At this time, we only support client/server mode where the user must manually launch the server on Polaris.

 ## Setting up Paraview